-The Simonton Method of counselling is based on a combination of mind-body modalities: cognitive-behavioural (based on belief work: approach of Rational Emotive Behavior Therapy), relaxation exercises, Guided Imagery and mindfulness-based meditation practice.
+The Simonton Method of counselling is based on a combination of mind-body modalities: cognitive-behavioral (based on belief work: approach of Rational Emotive Behavior Therapy), relaxation exercises, Guided Imagery and mindfulness-based meditation practice.
 The Simonton Method is built on the idea that beliefs, inner attitudes, emotions and lifestyle have an impact on recovery from physical illness.
 As an adjunctive technique, the Simonton Method is founded on the holistic belief that the body, mind and emotions are inseparable and function as a system.
 A change in one part of the system could result in change throughout the system1.
 Elements of Rational Emotive Behavior Therapy are promoted to help the patient to change beliefs and thus may lead to regaining health.
 In Guided Imagery exercises according to the Simonton method, cancer patients imagine their bodies fighting cancer cells and winning the battle.

 Claims of efficacy / Mechanisms of action / Alleged indications